 - Preheat the oven to 350ºF/180°C.

-- Mix cocoa powder with hot (not boiling) coffee or water in a medium bowl until smooth.
+- Mix ¾ cup unsweetened cocoa powder with hot (not boiling) ยพ cup prepared coffee in a medium bowl until smooth.
 Reserve.

-- Beat butter in a large bowl for 20 seconds and gradually add sugars while you continue beating until very creamy, about 3 minutes.
+- Beat ยพ cup unsalted butter in a large bowl for 20 seconds and gradually add 1 cup granulated sugar and ¾ cup brown sugar while you continue beating until very creamy, about 3 minutes.

-- Add vanilla extract and sour cream to the chocolate mixture and mix to incorporate well.
+- Add ½ teaspoon vanilla extract and ¾ cup sour cream to the chocolate mixture and mix to incorporate well.

-- Add sifted* dry ingredients in three additions to the butter mixture, alternating with the chocolate mixture in two additions.
-Don't worry if the batter looks a bit curdled at times. *Sift flour, baking soda, powder, and salt in a separate bowl or have the ingredients measured and sift directly over the cake batter as you add them (like I do).
+- Add sifted dry ingredients (2 ¼ cups all-purpose flour, 1 ½ teaspoons baking soda, ½ teaspoon baking powder and ½ teaspoon salt) in 3 additions to the butter mixture, alternating with the chocolate mixture in 2 additions.
+That means you start and end with flour mixture.
+Don't worry if the batter looks a bit curdled at times.
+You can sift the flour, baking soda, baking powder, and salt in a separate bowl or have the ingredients measured and sift directly over the cake batter as you add them (like I do).

-- Pour batter into the prepared bundt pan and smooth the top.
+- Pour cake batter into the prepared bundt pan and smooth the top.

-- Bake for about 60 minutes or until a cake tester or toothpick comes out clean.
+- Bake for 55-60 minutes or until a cake tester or toothpick comes out clean.
+The time might vary depending on your oven and pan.

-- Let cool a few minutes and carefully unmold on a wire rack.
+- Let cool for a few minutes and carefully remove from the pan onto a wire rack.
 Make sure the sides and center are loose before doing so.

 - Cool completely before glazing.